 Ads.cert takes this to another level and confirms all of the information that goes back and forth from seller to buyer at every step of the digital ad campaign.
 Think of it as a digital signature that allows buyers to ascertain the inventory of a particular site and works as an extra deterrent against ad fraud.

-In general for targeting media-buyers use information such as IP address, creative type, location and many other pieces of user data that determines the cost of the impression.
-This information can be facilitated by fraudsters to make it look more valuable.
+In general, for targeting media-buyers use information such as IP address, creative type, location and many other pieces of user data that determine the cost of the impression.
+This information can be faked by fraudsters to make it look more valuable.
 The job of ads.cert and the ads.txt is to prevent this from happening.
-If a person would like to add some additional information to a request, they will have the opportunity to accompany it with a digital signature, thus adding a whole new level of transparency and trust to the impression.
+If a person would like to add some additional information to a request, they will have the opportunity to accompany it with a digital signature, thus adding a whole new level of transparency to the impression.
 Every publisher included in the supply chain has the option to provide their signature, as wrongdoing can easily be tracked within the system.

 Changes after Ads.cert adoption: is it an end for Ads.txt?

 Ads.txt is very popular, and according to recent statistics, 72% of the top 5000 websites that sell or buy programmatic ads are using ads.txt.
 Since Ads.txt has such great popularity among publishers, more and more advertisers are adjusting their campaigns to run on ads.txt verified sites.
 These numbers indicate that Ads.txt is not going anywhere anytime soon, despite Ads.cert’s stronger security measures.